moalang/moa/doc/buildin.md

 try a:
   and : a.try a.try
   or : a.try a.try
+  fmap b : function(a b) try.b
+  then b : function(error try.b) try.b
 eff a:
-  and : a.try a.try
+  and : a.eff a.eff
-  or : a.try a.try
+  or : a.eff a.eff
-  then : function(error eff.a) eff.a
 log:
   debug a : a void
   info a : a void